p65536/AI-UX-Customizer/README.md

 1. As a precaution, **export your settings**.
 2. Open the script to be updated in the Tampermonkey dashboard and **replace the entire content** with the latest version, then save.
 (The Greasy Fork version updates automatically).

+## Tested Environment

+- These scripts are designed for **desktop browsers** and does not support mobile environments.
+- These scripts are primarily developed and tested on **Firefox** with **Tampermonkey**.
+- It is also confirmed to work on Chromium-based browsers, but testing on these platforms is less extensive.

+---

 ## License